fattyageboy/berthcare/design-documentation/design-system/components/buttons.md

 ### What We Learned

 The original "one button" philosophy was born from frustration with overcomplicated design systems.
 It was right to challenge assumptions.
-But after testing with real nurses in real homes, we learned:
+But after testing with real caregivers in real homes, we learned:

 **Simplicity isn't about having fewer components.
 It's about having zero confusion.**